flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/FlytPOD_Quickstart.rst

 16. Open the FlytConsole in your laptop using URL: ``flytpod:9090/flytconsole``.

     .. note:: If above URL does not work then there might be some issue with your router's DNS.
-Please refer to the :ref:`WiFi Section<flytpod router setup>` for troubleshooting.
+Please refer to the :ref:`WiFi Section<FlytPOD router setup>` for troubleshooting.

 17. In FlytConsole go to **Frame Select** section in the left side-menu.